 Are Electric Cars For You?

-If you plan to use your electric car within your local city or town, then go ahead.
+If you plan to use your electric car within your local city or town, then it’s a vehicle worth considering.
 Not only will it cost less in terms of fuel (or charging) expenses, but your daily driving range may be within a typical electric car’s range.
 If your daily drive involves regularly traveling up and down the expressway in long distances, then you might want to consider electric vehicles as a secondary vehicle.